-Government is an end-of-course exam that provides students with the opportunity to demonstrate mastery of the US Constitutional framework and democratic process that structures the State and National political system.
-Unless a waiver is provided by the Maryland State Department of Education, the Government exam is a requirement for graduation.
+US Government is an end-of-course exam that provides students with the opportunity to demonstrate mastery of the US Constitutional framework and democratic process that structures the state and national political system.
+Students enrolled in US Government in the 2022-2023 school year shall participate in the end of course assessment.
+A passing grade in the course is required for graduation.